 Corporate governance extends beyond corporate law.
 Its fundamental objective is not mere fulfillment of the requirements of law but in ensuring commitment of the board in managing the company in a transparent manner for maximising long term shareholder value.
 The corporate governance has as many votaries as claimants.
 Among the latter, the Committee has primarily focussed its recommendations on investors and shareholders, as they are the prime constituencies of SEBI.
-Effectiveness of corporate governance be static.
+Effectiveness of corporate governance system cannot merely be legislated by law neither can any system of corporate governance be static.
 As competition increases, technology pronounces the death of distance and speeds up communication, the environment in which firms operate in India also changes.
 In this dynamic environment the systems of corporate governance also need to evolve.
 The Committee believes that its recommendations will go a long way in raising the standards of corporate governance in Indian firms and make them attractive destinations for local and global capital.
 These recommendations will also form the base for further evolution of the structure of corporate governance in consonance with the rapidly changing economic and industrial environment of the country in the new millenium.

-Annexure 1 Names of the Members of the committee
+Names of the Members of the committee

-Shri Kumar Mangalam Birla, Chairman, Aditya Birla group Chairman of the Committee1.
-Shri Rohit Bhagat, Country Head, Boston Consulting Group 2.
-Dr. J Bhagwati, Jt.
+Shri Kumar Mangalam Birla, Chairman, Aditya Birla group

+Chairman of the Committee

+1. Shri Rohit Bhagat, Country Head, Boston Consulting Group

+2. Dr. J Bhagwati, Jt.
 Secretary, Ministry of Finance.